LeslieJohnson/Surplus-example/doc/index.md

 TIP: Notice the C-style comment inside braces.
 This is how to put comments within JSX, and is not Surplus-specific.

+`langIndex` is a monad used to get (and change) the language index dynamically throughout the app.
+When it's used inside a component or element, `S` adds the element as a subscriber internally.
+When the value inside the monad changes, each subscriber is notified and the element is updated.
+This is the \‘reactive\’ part of the app.

 Changing this index results in another text string *in every DOM element* that uses that index to get a string value.
 This can be a text node, a `CSS` class value, an `href` string or anything else.
 My